rune-vikestad/docker-compose-files/README.md

 # Contoso Docker Compose

-This repository contains a collectio of docker compose files that I've used extensively for local development.
+This repository contains a collection of docker compose files that I've used extensively for local development.

 # Environment Variables